 Approximately 1500 cases of malaria are reported in the United States each year.
 Most are diagnosed in travelers returning from malaria-endemic regions (from high to low risk: West Africa, Oceania, other parts of Africa, South Asia, South America, Central America, and other parts of Asia).

-As of June 26, 2023, the US Centers for Disease Control (CDC) issued a health advisory regarding the identification of 5 locally acquired malaria cases in Florida (4 cases) and Texas (1 case); these were the first locally acquired, mosquito-borne cases in the United States in 20 years.
+Nine locally acquired cases of malaria were reported in the United States during summer 2023 in Florida (7 cases of Plasmodium vivax), Texas (1 case of Plasmodium vivax), and Maryland (1 case of Plasmodium falciparum in a resident of the National Capitol Region).
+A locally acquired case was also reported in Arkansas.
+These were the first locally acquired mosquito-borne cases in the United States in 20 years.
 The Florida cases lived within close geographic proximity, but there is no evidence to suggest that any of the cases are related.

 The typical incubation period is 7-30 days, with shorter periods commonly from P falciparum infection and longer periods from P malariae infection.
 Eighty percent of malaria cases present with symptoms within 30 days after return from travel (90% of cases with P falciparum but only 54% of cases with P vivax).
 Different antimalarial drugs taken prophylactically by travelers must be continued for variable durations after travel (7 days post travel for atovaquone / proguanil, 4 weeks post travel for chloroquine, 4 weeks post travel for doxycycline, and 4 weeks post travel for mefloquine) and can delay the appearance of symptoms but not avoid the development of infection if not taken appropriately.